aristanetworks/anta/docs/cli/nrfu.md

 ## Performing NRFU with text rendering

-The `text` command provides a straightforward text report for each test executed on all devices in your inventory.
+The `text` subcommand provides a straightforward text report for each test executed on all devices in your inventory.

 ### Command overview